Hellenic Police: Commissioned Officers

-On the other hand, graduates of the Police Academy's School of Police Commissioned Officers immediately start out at the rank of Lieutenant II and can reach up to the rank of Lieutenant General, the highest rank in the Hellenic Police.
+Graduates of the Police Academy’s School of Police Commissioned Officers on the other hand begin their careers at the rank of Lieutenant II and may advance to the rank of Lieutenant General, the highest rank in the Hellenic Police.
+Lower-ranking officers may also apply for entry examinations to the school and, upon successful graduation, are promoted to Lieutenant II.

-Non-commissioned officers can also apply for an entry exam to the School of Police Commissioned Officers and immediately become Police Lieutenants II as well, if they successfully graduate.